 Ryther is a nonprofit organization located in the Wedgwood neighborhood of Seattle, offering behavioral health services for children and families.
 At Ryther children receive guidance, coaching, counseling and teaching to experience new ways of thinking and overcoming challenges.
 Ryther’s legacy began in Seattle’s struggling days of the 1880s when Ollie Ryther vowed never to turn away a needy child.

 In 1880 Seattle was a small town, population about 3,500, with the bustling Yesler’s Wharf at the center of the waterfront industries at what is now First Avenue.
 Many types of vessels, big and small, went out from the Seattle waterfront to carry merchandise to and from communities around Puget Sound, and all the way to San Francisco.
 Along Commercial Street (now First Avenue) were shipbuilders, machine shops and manufacturing plants.
 In an era before electric power, coal was the primary fuel and the market for coal mined at Renton and Newcastle kept expanding.
-Exports of coal and other goods made Seattle’s waterfront one of the busiest on the West Coast of the USA.
+Exports of timber, coal and other goods made Seattle’s waterfront one of the busiest on the West Coast of the USA.

 With Seattle’s reputation growing in the 1880s, the town constantly attracted business investors who did have money, and fortune-seekers who didn’t.
 Some men came to Seattle thinking that they would get rich quick, but the reality was that there was only hard work available in the mines, forests and manufacturing establishments.
 It was observed that very often, men who had not been successful in their home places, also lacked the strength, skill and work ethic to make a success of themselves on the frontier in Seattle.
 As a result, some men became derelict, spending their money in one of the plentiful saloons, and some abandoned the wives and children that they had brought out West.